logeshkannan96/sse-redispubsub/ReadMe.md

 - [Twitter like application using Server Sent Events](https://hacks.mozilla.org/2011/06/a-wall-powered-by-eventsource-and-server-sent-events/)
 - [REAL-TIME WEB APPS WITH SERVER-SENT EVENTS (PT 1)](https://blog.bayn.es/real-time-web-applications-with-server-sent-events-pt-1)

-Note: A similar implementation using Server-Sent Events (SSE) with Redis Pub/Sub is available in the following GitHub repository:
+Note: A similar implementation using Websockets with Redis Pub/Sub is available in the following GitHub repository:
 👉 [logeshkannan96/distributed-websockets](https://github.com/logeshkannan96/distributed-websockets)
 Feel free to check it out for reference or inspiration.